 What to expect: a little surf town with many shops and a beautiful beach.
 Good to know: if you’re in the whale season (December to April), you’ll sail to see the whales instead of that tour.

 My opinion: it’s one of the two tours I didn’t take part in during that week, but I went to Paia though on my last day, with the only German girl remaining from our “Banana Friends” group after everyone else left.
 We wanted to go surfing but the waves were way too strong for beginners (or should I say: people who had never surfed in their life before) so we just walked on the beach instead and later had a great pizza at Flatbread Company followed by a delicious ice cream from Paia Gelato.
 A nice relaxing afternoon!

-Saturday – walking on the moon
+Saturday – hiking on the Moon (almost)